Perspective | These priests are trying to keep faith alive in the Italian Alps during the coronavirus pandemic

 The coronavirus has caused a lot of suffering all over the world, but neither this virus, nor wars or other disasters will be able to stop the circle of life.”

-You can see more of Reinstadler’s work, here.
+You can see more of Reinstadler’s work here.

 In Sight is The Washington Post’s photography blog for visual narrative.
 This platform showcases compelling and diverse imagery from staff members and freelance photographers, news agencies and archives.
 If you are interested in submitting a story to In Sight, please complete this form.